 - Include multiple media formats, such as embedded videos, graphics, GIFs, tweets and more.

 - Re-optimize old content for today’s uses.

-Companies with blogs generate more leads, and the only way to keep your inbound ecosystem churning with new prospects is through fresh content.
+- A quality blog post lets your target audience know that you’re an expert in the field.
+It establishes trust and increases your brand awareness.
+The only way to keep your inbound ecosystem churning with new prospects is through fresh content.

-Your inbound marketing strategy is essentially dead in the water if you don’t have full insight into your true customers.
-Most marketers make the mistake of creating content and campaigns around their buyer personas instead of their site visitor personas.
-But, the people who consume your content are not necessarily the people who buy from you.
+Your inbound marketing strategy is essentially dead in the water if you don’t have full insight into your target customers.
+Most marketers make the mistake of creating content and campaigns around the buyer persona instead of the site visitor persona.
+But the people who consume your content are not necessarily the people who buy from you.

 - Who buys your product?

 - What are the interests of your core readers/subscribers?

 - What assets actually move the needle in your customer journey?